cscis71summe17/TheVacationer/README.md

 * In the next 24 hours expecting to come up with few BDD tests

 **Peter:**
-* In the last 24 hours, worked on cucumber / BDD tests
+* In the last 24 hours, worked on integrating cucumber and BDD tests
 * In the next 24 hours, will be working on BDD for Restaurants integration and Landmarks.